 Get Rid of Trees Stumps by Burning

 Burning can be used to get rid of tree stumps, but this method is rarely done except by professional landscaping and tree removers.
 Burning tree stumps can take up to a week or two to thoroughly burn and may not be permitted in most areas due to fire codes.
-This method should not be attempted nearby other dwellings or wooded areas.
+Note: This method should not be attempted nearby other dwellings or wooded areas.

 Digging: The Easy Way to Remove Tree Stumps